World Cup 2022 allocation

 Share this message via social media with your family, friends and colleagues!

-Qatar has been awarded the 2018 World Cup by a majority of votes in the voting rounds.
+Qatar has been awarded the 2022 World Cup by a majority of votes in the ballots.
+It turned out afterwards that there was corruption by FIFA in the bidding process.